Find your next startup in San Francisco with more signal, less noise

 How to hire by Sam Altman

-How to hire the best people you’ve every worked by Marc Andreessen
+How to hire the best people you've ever worked with by Marc Andreessen

 Founder Mode by Paul Graham